 Prerequisite: Admission to the Nurse Anesthesia Concentration.
 Co-requisites: NURS 501, 520, 530, 581-A. NURS 581A - Principles of Anesthesia I-Lab (1 cr. hr.)
 This is the laboratory course for NURS 581.
+In this course,

+This is the laboratory course for NURS 581.
 In this course, nurse anesthesia students are introduced to the operative environment, including anesthesia machines and anesthesia delivery systems.
-Demonstration of basic airway equipment, basic airway management skills, proper patient positioning and safety management is emphasized.
+Demonstration of basic airway equipment, basic airway management skills, proper patient positioning, and safety management is emphasized.
 Prerequisite: Admission to the Nurse Anesthesia Concentration.
 Co-requisites: NURS 501, 520, 530, 581.